Malawi

 Malawi Center for Investigative Journalism (CIJM)

 CIJM is an independent center of investigative journalists that is dedicated to promoting effective, ethical, and original reporting.
-CIJM’s goal is to promote investigative journalism though skills development, mentorship, and access to information and resources; the organization believes that journalism should favor “systemic and contextualized exposure of corruption” and related issues.
+CIJM’s goal is to promote investigative journalism though skills development, mentorship, and access to information and resources; the organisation believes that journalism should favour the “systemic and contextualised exposure of corruption” and related issues.

 Blow the whistle